SuleymanDemirelKazakhstan/diploma-project-team1/README.md

 - Settings page

 ## Goals
++ **What is our goal?**
++ Our goal is to develop a useful application that will really help IT students with becoming a specialist right and on time without spending their precious time.
 * What is the purpose of this project?
 * What are the problems it will solve?
 * How will it streamline or improve the current process or facilitate a new process?